uleman-code/Pepperwood/README.md

     - The downloaded file is `Pepperwood-main.zip`.
 1. Unzip the downloaded file in a directory of your choice.
     - This creates `…\your-directory\Pepperwood-main`, with files and a subdirectory.
+        - NOTE: if the directory and files already exist, this will overwrite the earlier contents.
 1. Open a command window (or PowerShell).
     1. Change directory to `…\Pepperwood-main`.
     1. Create a virtual environment in either type of window (CMD = Command, PS = PowerShell):<br>